reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 - Make sure manifest.xml is patched correctly.
 - Use Audio Compatibility Patch if you encounter processing problem.
 But usually don't need.
 - If anything goes wrong, see your logcats
-  - "CANNOT LINK EXECUTABLE" mean your hardware is not supported
+  - "CANNOT LINK EXECUTABLE" mean your audio hw library is not supported

 ## Attention!
 - Reporting anything without sending full logcats and install process logs is ignored!